Thommo off the mark

 1976 - We also faced the Sky Blues, winning 3-1 at Anfield thanks to goals from Kevin Keegan, David Johnson and John Toshack.
 Mick Ferguson had shocked the home side by scoring in the first minute.

 1891 - Forward Fred Pagnam was born in Poulton-le-Fylde, Lancashire.
 He signed from Blackpool in May 1914, and so could only bag thirty goals in 39 reds games before joining Arsenal in October 1919, with whom he kept up his remarkable strike-rate.

 1930 – Right-half Roy Saunders was born in Salford.
-He signed from Hull City in May 1948 and netted once in 146 reds appearances before joining Swansea Town in March 1959, as well as fathering future reds striker Dean.
-He died in January 2009.
+He signed from Hull City in May 1948 and netted once in 146 reds appearances before joining Swansea Town in March 1959 in part-exchange for forward Des Palmer, who never featured for our first team.
+He was the father of 1990’s reds striker Dean and died in January 2009.

 1988 - Midfielder Ryan Flynn was born in Falkirk.
 He was awarded with a full-time contract at Melwood in the summer of 2006 having impressed in the previous season’s victorious FA Youth Cup campaign, including notching a goal in the Final.
 He made a loan move to his hometown club permanent in September 2009.